gschmutz/bigdata-spark-workshop/07-spark-deltalake/README.md

 airportsBeforeDF.createOrReplaceTempView("airportsTimeTravel")
 ```

-if we query for the "00A" and "ADD" code, we can see that we are getting the original data
+if we now query for the "00A" and "ADD" code, we can see that we are getting the original data (`Total RF Heliport` in mixed case and the added airport is not shown)

 ```sql
 %sql
 SELECT * FROM airportsTimeTravel WHERE ident IN ("00A","ADD")
 ```

-now let's swtich to version 1, register the table
+now let's switch to version 1, register the table

 ```python
 airportsBeforeDF = spark.read.format("delta").option("versionAsOf", 1).load(deltaTableDest)